OROHealth/gom-jabbar/botney-trap/README.md

 * eventhough Client libraries could have been used in some parts of the GCP solution.
 I made the concious desition to use only nodejs' child_process.exe API in order to not require multiple authentication procedures, suchas as having to do `gcloud auth login` and then downloading Service account keys.
 * Better promire rejection handling is necessary to improve code quality.
 * improve the folder structure and overall tidiness of the files.
+* streaming the stdout of the commands woudd have been pretty cool instead of dumping the logs all at once at the end.

 ---